TheTrio/Covid19-India-Telegram-Bot/README.md

 Still feel confused?
 Use our easy and intuitive prompt based query builder by typing `/helpmode`.
 Recommended for new users

+## Note

-Note: While the bot can understand Natural Language with the help of specific keywords, as expected, its not accurate 100% of the times.
+While the use of these commands is recommended, its made clear that the bot can understand Natural Language with the help of specific keywords.
+For example, instead of `/graph daily India total UP MH` you can enter `daily new cases Maharashtra and Delhi`.

+The bot will try to autocorrect, so misspellings of countries and states should work.
+However, as expected, none of this is perfect.
+You're advised to be as specific as possible to get the best possible response.
+If even that fails, try using the `/helpmode`.

 Try being as specific as possible to get the best response.

 ## Dependencies